plumed/plumed.github.io/cite.md

 **PLUMED essential bibliography**

 [1] The PLUMED consortium.
-The PLUMED consortium: A community effort to promote openness, transparence and reproducibility in molecular simulations, Submitted
+The PLUMED consortium: A community effort to promote openness, transparency and reproducibility in molecular simulations, Submitted

 [2] G.A.
 Tribello, M. Bonomi, D. Branduardi, C. Camilloni, G. Bussi